Chieze-Franklin/Bolt.js-Book/roles-api.md

 A role encapsulates rights and permissions.

-This is a description of the API endpoints exposed by the Bolt server for interacting with user-roles.
+This is a description of the API endpoints exposed by the Bolt server for interacting with roles.

 The following endpoints are described here: